 People with diabetes need to walk to control their blood sugar level and looking for an ideal pair of best walking shoes for diabetics does not have to be overwhelming.
 If you do not have any foot complications from diabetes, you can wear any comfortable walking shoes.
 However many diabetics with the poorly controlled blood sugar of long duration may lose sensations in their feet a condition is known as peripheral neuropathy.
 They are much more likely to get ulcers from wearing inappropriate shoes.
-Some people with diabetes can no longer feel even the mildest pain in their feet that leads to further injury, infection, swollen feet, gangrene requiring amputation.
+Some people with diabetes can no longer feel even the mildest pain in their feet that lead to further injury, infection, swollen feet, gangrene requiring amputation.
 Injuries like this are hard to take care of when your blood sugar is not within the normal range.
 For all these reasons, it is important that people with diabetes keep their blood sugar within normal range and have walking shoes designed for diabetes that fit well, feel comfortable and protect their feet.

 As a person with diabetes, it is important to stay in constant contact with your doctor.
 Talk to him if you can get reimbursement for your diabetic shoes and do everything in your power to purchase the appropriate shoes with Medicare approval code.